Eduard Schmid

-Eduard Schmid (born October 15, 1861 in Ostrach, Province of Hohenzollern, died 8 June 1933 in Munich) was Lord Mayor of Munich from 1919 to 1924.
+Eduard Schmid (born October 15, 1861 in Ostrach, Province of Hohenzollern, Kingdom of Prussia, died 8 June 1933 in Munich) was Lord Mayor of Munich from 1919 to 1924.
 He was the first SPD politician to hold this position.

 Apprenticeship and work as an editor

 A joiner by trade, after his apprenticeship Schmid spent a few years as journeyman until he settled in Munich, where he became a member of the Deutscher Holzarbeiterverband (German Wood Workers Association).
 He also worked as an editor for the SPD affiliated newspaper Münchener Post.

 Political career

 In 1899 Schmid became the first Social Democrat member of the City of Munich Magistrate.
 In 1907 he became member of the Second Chamber of the Bavarian Parliament.
 In a time of severe domestic disputes, a few weeks after the defeat of the Bavarian Council Republic, Schmid was elected to Lord Mayor of Munich on 26 June 1919, in which he became the first Social Democrat to hold the highest position in the city until 1924.
 Living conditions in Munich were determined at that time by strikes, hunger, economic difficulties, unemployment and party strife.